Noise-induced stop-and-go traffic dynamics: Modelling and control: Reviewing car-following models and traffic instabilities

 \section{Reviewing car-following models and traffic instabilities}

-The first studies pointing out instability phenomena in vehicle single files date back to the early 1950s, with the pioneering work of Reuschel \cite{reuschel1950fahrzeugbewegungen} and, a few years later, Pipes et al.\ \cite{pipes_OperationalAnalysisTraffic_1953}.
+The first studies pointing out instability phenomena in single-file traffic systems date back to the early 1950s, with the pioneering work of Reuschel \cite{reuschel1950fahrzeugbewegungen} and, a few years later, Pipes et al.\ \cite{pipes_OperationalAnalysisTraffic_1953}.
 These groundbreaking studies examined the behaviour of road vehicles using first- and second-order models without delay.
 By the late 1950s, research expanded to include delays in linear models, as in \cite{kometani1958stability,herman_TrafficDynamicsAnalysis_1959,chandler1958traffic,kishi1960traffic}, or in nonlinear models, as in \cite{newell1961nonlinear,gazis1961nonlinear}.
 These prolific years laid the foundations for many fundamental stability concepts using linear algebra \cite{reuschel1950fahrzeugbewegungen}, Laplace transforms \cite{pipes_OperationalAnalysisTraffic_1953,kometani1958stability,herman_TrafficDynamicsAnalysis_1959}, alongside with Fourier analysis \cite{chandler1958traffic}, see \cite{orosz2010traffic} for a survey.
-Conceptually, researchers differentiate between platoon stability -~relevant for finite systems with open boundaries~— and string stability, which applies to infinite systems or systems with periodic boundaries.
+Conceptually, researchers differentiate between platoon stability, relevant for finite systems, and string stability, which applies to circular tracks or infinite systems and is generally more restrictive.
 The notions of damped stability, characterised by oscillatory behaviour, and overdamped stability, with lack of oscillations, were also formalised during this period \cite{kishi1960traffic}.
 An important physical insight is the detrimental effect of delay and inertia on flow stability.
 Unstable models amplify perturbations, leading to the emergence of traffic waves.
-This represented a significant improvement over earlier fluid-dynamics-based models \cite{lighthill1955kinematic,richards1956shock} which are inherently stable and fail to capture such phenomena.
+This represented a significant improvement over earlier first-order fluid-dynamics macroscopic models \cite{lighthill1955kinematic,richards1956shock}, which are inherently stable and fail to capture such instability phenomena.